 - A quarterback rarely plays defense, while a setter plays it constantly.

 - Most quarterbacks get their plays called into them from the coach.
-Most setters call their own plays.
+Setters often call their own plays. (see Calling plays from the bench)

-- Setters often improvise on the fly, while quarterbacks usually get to run the play they called.
+- Setters often have to improvise on the fly, while quarterbacks usually get to run the play they called.

 Setters are also leaders, of course.

-Football and volleyball are very similar sports.
+Football and volleyball are very similar sports (even Brett Favre says so) in structure.
 Maybe we should use that to help elevate the profile of the sport – at least in the US where football is king.